wormholecowboy/programming-notes/git.md

     pick    // show this in history
     squash  // use commit, but meld into previous fixup   // ignore commit msg

+## ALT USING MERGE
+git merge --squash feature-branch  # from main
+## creates an unstaged change on main
+git commit -m "Your single commit message"

 # CONFIG